 Cement for home use

 Portland composite cements (CEM II cements) containing fly ash or limestone replacements are the most common form of bagged cement used for general purposes and can be purchased in 25 kg bags from local builders merchants.
-Traditional OPC (CEM I Portland cement) is now of limited availability in bagged form.
+Some of these bags also contain an Air Entraining Agent and should not be used for rendering applications.
+Traditional OPC (CEM I Portland cement) is available often termed as High Strength.

 Sulfate resisting cement (SRC) is often used in buried concrete structures such as foundations in contact with aggressive grounds containing sulfate.
-In bags, SRC is typically a Portland fly-ash cement with a +SR designation.
+In bags, SRC are now available as Portland fly-ash cement or Portland blastfurnace cement with a +SR designation or even as a CEMI+SR0 or CEMI+SR3.

 Masonry cement is a blend of Portland cement and other constituents manufactured for the production of brick or blockwork mortars and renders.
 It should not be used for any other concrete application.
 This material is now of limited availability in bagged form.